-- · fund normal recurring expenses; - fund current development costs not covered under construction loans; - · meet debt service and principal repayment obligations, including balloon payments on maturing debt; - fund capital expenditures, including tenant improvements and leasing costs; - fund the costs associated with the settlement of our hedge agreements at maturity; - · fund possible property acquisitions; and - make the minimum distribution necessary to enable Boston Properties, Inc. to maintain its REIT qualification under the Internal Revenue Code of 1986, as amended.
+- · fund normal recurring expenses; - fund current development costs not covered under construction loans;

+- meet debt service and principal repayment obligations, including balloon payments on maturing debt; - fund capital expenditures, including tenant improvements and leasing costs; - fund the costs associated with the settlement of our hedge agreements at maturity; - fund the acquisitions, through joint ventures, of 540 Madison Avenue, 125 West 55th Street and Two Grand Central Tower located in New York City; - fund other possible property acquisitions; and - make the minimum distribution necessary to enable Boston Properties, Inc. to maintain its REIT qualification under the Internal Revenue Code of 1986, as amended.

 On December 17, 2007, Boston Properties, Inc., our general partner, declared a special cash distribution of \$5.98 per common unit and LTIP unit that was paid on January 30, 2008 to unitholders of record as of the close of business on December 31, 2007.
 The decision to declare a special distribution was the result of the sales of assets in 2007, including 5 Times Square, Orbital Sciences Campus, Broad Run Business Park-Building E, Worldgate Plaza and Newport Office Park.
 The Board of Directors of Boston Properties, Inc. did not make any change in our policy with respect to regular quarterly distributions.
-The payment of the regular quarterly distribution of \$0.68 per unit and the special distribution of \$5.98 per unit resulted in a total payment of \$6.66 per unit paid on January 30, 2008.
+The payment of the regular quarterly distribution of \$6.68 per unit and the special distribution of \$5.98 per unit resulted in a total payment of \$6.66 per unit on January 30, 2008.

-We believe that our liquidity needs will be satisfied using our cash on hand, cash flows generated by operations, availability under our line of credit and cash flows provided by other financing activities.
+We believe that our liquidity needs will be satisfied using our cash on hand, cash flows generated by operations, availability under our Unsecured Line of Credit and cash flows provided by other financing activities.
 We may also generate cash from asset sales.
-Base rental revenue, recovery income from tenants, other income from operations, available cash balances, draws on our unsecured line of credit and refinancing of maturing indebtedness are our principal sources of capital used to pay operating expenses, debt service, recurring capital expenditures and the minimum distribution necessary to enable Boston Properties, Inc. to maintain its REIT qualification.
+Base rental revenue, recovery income from tenants, other income from operations, available cash balances, draws on our Unsecured Line of Credit and refinancing of maturing indebtedness are our principal sources of capital used to pay operating expenses, else bit service, recurring capital expenditures and the minimum distribution necessary to enable Boston Properties, Inc. to maintain its REIT qualification.
 We seek to increase income from our existing properties by maintaining quality standards for our properties that promote high occupancy rates and permit increases in rental rates while reducing tenant turnover and controlling operating expenses.
 Our sources of revenue also include third-party fees generated by our office real estate management, leasing, development and construction businesses.
 Consequently, we believe our revenue, together with proceeds from financing activities, will continue to provide the necessary funds for our short-term liquidity needs.
 However, material changes in these factors may adversely affect our net cash flows.
 Such changes, in turn, could adversely affect our ability to fund distributions, debt service payments and tenant improvements.
-In addition, a material adverse change in our cash provided by operations may affect our ability to comply with the financial performance covenants under our unsecured line of credit and unsecured senior notes.
+In addition, a material adverse change in our cash provided by operations may affect our ability to comply with the financial performance covenants under our Unsecured Line of Credit and unsecured senior notes.